shuantsu-zz/shuantsu/README.md

 # Oh, hi.

-I'm a human and I use programming skills to develop sofware for other humans.
+I'm a human and develop sofware for other humans.

 ------------